csstime/csstime-gulp-tasks/README.md

 * postcss-opacity.

 If your project has following structure you can use these tasks or some of them.
-You component.json should has "name" of component.
+`component.json` should have "name" of component.

 ```
 gulpfile.js